-The United States is at the forefront technologically of the development of shale gas reserves.
-A recent study by MIT concludes that the U.S. should export its technology and expertise.
-According to MIT, the development of international non-conventional natural gas reserves will create a more liquid market with less disparity between prices around the globe.
-52
+expertise.55 According to MIT, the development of international non-conventional natural gas reserves will create a more liquid market with less disparity between prices around the globe.56

-The U.S. should follow this strategy, instead of spending billions of dollars to build liquefaction facilities in order to export a commodity that will possibly be abundant world-wide before the natural gas export facilities can even be completed.
+The U.S. should follow this strategy, instead of spending billions of dollars to build facilities in order to export a commodity that will possibly be abundant world-wide before the LNG export facilities can even be completed.

-The U.S. is not alone in developing natural gas export capacity; investors in Australia hope to overtake Qatar as the world's largest exporter of LNG.
-Qatar meanwhile has a moratorium on further developing its vast reserves of natural gas; natural gas is largely a byproduct of liquids production in Qatar and sells for far less than even today's U.S. prices.
-According to the NERA Study, U.S. LNG exports are vulnerable to increases in natural gas production and export capacity from Qatar, which could singlehandedly reduce foreign natural gas prices enough to make U.S. exports uncompetitive.
+The U.S. is not alone in developing LNG export capacity; investors in Australia hope to overtake Qatar as the world's largest exporter of LNG.57 Qatar meanwhile has a moratorium on further developing its vast reserves of natural gas; natural gas is largely a by-product of liquids production in Qatar and sells for far less than even today's U.S. prices.58 According to the NERA Study, U.S. LNG exports are vulnerable to increases in natural gas production and export capacity from Qatar, which could singlehandedly reduce foreign natural gas prices enough to make U.S. exports uncompetitive.59